Archives0/Archives0/README.md

 ### Welcome to my page!

 I am a graduate researcher at the University of Iowa making serious games to increase public comprehension of flood hazards and mitigation options.
-I am currently learning OOP in C# and C++ and game design principles.
+I am currently learning object oriented game programming in C# and C++ and game design principles.

 <!--
 **Archives0/Archives0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.